Gradient Accumulation in PyTorch

 accum_iter

 parameter.
-This should be an integer indicating once in how many batches we would like to update the network weights. - Condition the weight update on the index of the running batch.
+This is just an integer value indicating once in how many batches we would like to update the network weights. - Condition the weight update on the index of the running batch.
 This requires using

 enumerate(data_loader)

-to store the batch index. - Divide the running loss by
+to store the batch index when looping through the data. - Divide the running loss by

 acum_iter